 Mixtures where there is insufficient oxygen present to burn all the fuel are said to be rich.
 Where there is more oxygen than necessary the mixture is said to be lean[1].

-A lean mixture burns slowly, prolonging the time that the cylinder head and valves are exposed to high temperatures, and this can lead to overheating and burned valves.
+A lean mixture tends to increase combustion temperatures and this can lead to overheating and burned valves.
 If running a rich mixture then some fuel in the cylinder is unburned and this reduces power and wastes fuel.

 The carburettor is designed to control the mix of air and fuel so that it burns as completely as possible - whatever the engine speed - but does not create a lean condition where the piston, cylinder and cylinder head might get too hot.